jimmmyss/GSoC-2025/ocr/tesseract/README.md

-# Tesseract OCR Tool
+# Tesseract

-A Python-based OCR (Optical Character Recognition) tool specifically designed for processing PDF documents containing both Greek and English text.
-This tool handles the unique challenges of Greek text recognition, including proper accent restoration and character normalization.

 ## Overview

-This OCR tool converts PDF documents to text using Tesseract OCR engine with specialized processing for Greek and English languages.
+This OCR pipelne converts PDF documents to text using Tesseract OCR engine with specialized processing for Greek and English languages.
 The tool performs three main operations:

 1. **Raw OCR Extraction** - Converts PDF pages to images and extracts text using Tesseract
 2. **Text Normalization** - Strips accents and normalizes characters for consistent processing
 3. **Accent Restoration** - Uses Hunspell dictionaries to restore proper Greek accents and correct spelling

-The tool outputs multiple files: raw OCR text, normalized text without accents, spell-corrected text with restored accents, and a list of unrecognized words for review.

 ## In-Depth Processing